-- State or other United States Government Issued Driver's License - State Identification Card (that meets all identification criteria) - US Passport (Foreign Passports and Passport Cards are not acceptable) - Exception: A Foreign Passport with a signature that contains a US VISA (there is no signature on a US VISA) is acceptable - Alien Registration Card (that meets all identification criteria; may contain a fingerprint in place of signature) - Tribal Identification Card (that meets all identification criteria) - Work Authorization Card (that meets all identification criteria; may contain a fingerprint in place of signature) - Military Identification (that meets all identification criteria) - Identification Criteria = US Government-issued, signed (or fingerprint Alien Registration or Work Authorization Card), unexpired, photo-bearing form of identification
+- State or other United States Government Issued Driver's License - State Identification Card (that meets all identification criteria) - Signed US Passport (Foreign Passports and Passport Cards are not acceptable) - Exception: A signed foreign passport with a US VISA is acceptable (the VISA does not have a signature). - Permanent Resident Card (Green Card or Alien Registration Card)/Employment-Work Authorization Card issued by the U.S. Citizenship and Immigration Services (USCIS) - now accepted without a signature or fingerprint IF ISSUED from January 30, 2023, to present day.
+If issued before January 1, 2023, may contain a fingerprint in place of a signature - Tribal Identification Card (a signed photo ID with an expiration date (not expired) issued by a federally recognized Tribal Nation/Indian Tribe) - US Military Identification Card - accepted without a signature or fingerprint, but will have a bar code or may contain a fingerprint in place of a signature - → Identification Criteria = US Government-issued, signed, unexpired, photo-bearing form of identification

-EXCEPTION TO ID REQUIREMENT: If you do not have a current, official US government-issued identification form, then you must bring two (2) forms of CURRENT (not expired), OFFICIAL, SIGNATURE BEARING identification with matching names on both IDs.
+EXCEPTION TO THE ID REQUIREMENT: If you do not have a current, official US government-issued identification form, then you must bring two (2) forms of CURRENT (not expired), OFFICIAL, SIGNATURE BEARING identification with matching names on both IDs.
 One of the two forms must be PHOTO-BEARING (photocopies will not be accepted).
 Examples of proper identification, with matching names, include CURRENT (non-expired):